akamensky/argparse/README.md

 Or you can set `Validate` as a lambda function to make it know while value is valid.
 Or you can set `Help` for your beautiful help document.
 Or you can set `Default` will set the default value if user does not provide a value.
+Or you can set `Env` to set value from envirotnment variable if user does not provide a value.

 Example:
 ```